A cruise line's vibe can make or break your experience, which is why it's so important to pick the line (and ship) that's right for you.

 With so much to do onboard, it's likely you won't spend too much time in your cabin, whether you choose Carnival or Royal Caribbean.
 Even so, passengers should still weigh their accommodation options.

-Where Carnival cabins excel is in their largely spacious and simple layouts.
-The line is known for boasting some of the largest staterooms afloat, but with the exception of those on its newest ships, you won't find nearly as many head-spinning room categories as you will with Royal Caribbean.
+Carnival's cabins are advantageous in that they are spacious and offer simple layouts.
+The line is known for boasting some of the largest staterooms afloat, but, with the exception of those on its newest ships, you won't find nearly as many head-spinning room categories as you will with Royal Caribbean, which range from interior rooms with LED screens posing as virtual balconies to two-story and multi bedroom luxurious suites.

 Within that large number of category choices, Royal Caribbean shines with its suite options, which include some of the largest living spaces at sea.
 Carnival has suites available, but they're fewer in number and don't come with as many perks, which include things like priority embarkation and disembarkation.